Luke-zm/DSI_Proj/project_3/README_GA.md

 ### The Data Science Process

 **Problem Statement**
 - Is it clear what the goal of the project is?
+(No)
 - What type of model will be developed?
+(No)
 - How will success be evaluated?
+(No)
-- Is the scope of the project appropriate?
+- Is the scope of the project appropriate?    (yes)
 - Is it clear who cares about this or why this is important to investigate?
+(No)
 - Does the student consider the audience and the primary and secondary stakeholders?
+(No)

 **Data Collection**
-- Was enough data gathered to generate a significant result?
+- Was enough data gathered to generate a significant result? yes
-- Was data collected that was useful and relevant to the project?
+- Was data collected that was useful and relevant to the project? yes
-- Was data collection and storage optimized through custom functions, pipelines, and/or automation?
+- Was data collection and storage optimized through custom functions, pipelines, and/or automation? yes
-- Was thought given to the server receiving the requests such as considering number of requests per second?
+- Was thought given to the server receiving the requests such as considering number of requests per second? yes

 **Data Cleaning and EDA**
-- Are missing values imputed/handled appropriately?
+- Are missing values imputed/handled appropriately?  ????
-- Are distributions examined and described?
+- Are distributions examined and described?  yes
-- Are outliers identified and addressed?
+- Are outliers identified and addressed? ????
-- Are appropriate summary statistics provided?
+- Are appropriate summary statistics provided?  ????
-- Are steps taken during data cleaning and EDA framed appropriately?
+- Are steps taken during data cleaning and EDA framed appropriately? yes
-- Does the student address whether or not they are likely to be able to answer their problem statement with the provided data given what they've discovered during EDA?
+- Does the student address whether or not they are likely to be able to answer their problem statement with the provided data given what they've discovered during EDA? no....

 **Preprocessing and Modeling**
 - Is text data successfully converted to a matrix representation?